Jason Zumwalt

 Jason Michael Zumwalt (born September 1, 1975) is an American actor, voice actor, comedian and scriptwriter, best known for his voice role as Roman Bellic in the video game Grand Theft Auto IV and Episodes from Liberty City.

 Career

 Zumwalt began his acting career in 2004, playing a small role in the short film 16w.
-From then until 2008 he took small roles in low-budget films, television series and video game roles to make a living.
+From then until 2008, he took small roles in low-budget films, television series and video game roles to make a living.

-In 2008 Zumwalt was hired by Rockstar Games as a voice actor in their video game Grand Theft Auto IV, playing the role of protagonist Niko Bellic's cousin Roman.
-Upon release, Zumwalt's character was critically well-received due to his distinctive accent and humorous dialogue.
-To this day, Grand Theft Auto IV is still his most notable role.
+In 2004, Zumwalt was hired by Rockstar Games to provide the voice of Roman Bellic, Niko's cousin, in their video game Grand Theft Auto IV.
+Upon the game's release in April 2008, Roman was critically well-received due to his distinctive accent and humorous dialogue.
+To date, the voice of Roman is Zumwalt's most notable and popular role.

-In 2014 Zumwalt co-wrote the script for the dramatic thriller Urge, alongside Aaron Kaufman.
+In 2014, Zumwalt co-wrote the script for the dramatic thriller Urge, alongside Aaron Kaufman.
 He also co-wrote the screenplay for the 2016 independent film Flock of Dudes, alongside Bob Castrone and Brian Levin.